Postpartum Hemorrhage

-Postpartum hemorrhage is a rare but serious condition characterized by heavy bleeding after birth.
-The medical professionals at Rock Hill GYN & OB provide treatment for this as well as other complications associated with pregnancy and childbirth.
-We are committed to providing the best care possible in an atmosphere imbued with compassion and respect.
+Postpartum hemorrhage (PPH) is a rare but serious condition characterized by heavy bleeding after birth.
+The physicians at our practice offer treatment for PPH and other complications associated with pregnancy and childbirth.
+We are committed

 Bleeding After Childbirth

-It is important to be aware that bleeding occurs for several days after a vaginal birth.
-At the beginning it will be a bright red color and you will need to wear a hospital-grade pad.
-As time goes on, the bleeding will lessen.
-It will also darken to a rust color.
-You may continue to have discharge called lochia for up to 6 weeks after giving birth and it may become an almost green color.
+to have discharge called lochia for up to six weeks after giving birth, which may become an almost green color.
 All of this is completely normal.
 What is not normal is severe, heavy bleeding that persists.
-If this occurs, you may be experiencing a condition called postpartum hemorrhage or PPH.
+If this occurs, you may be experiencing a

 How to Recognize Postpartum Hemorrhage

-PPH occurs when the contractions that push out the placenta after birth are not strong enough to remove it entirely or if small pieces of your placenta remained attached to the inside of your body.
-PPH can also occur in women who commenced vaginal labor but needed to have an unplanned C-section for an emergency situation.
-It is rare, impacting only 1% to 5% of women.
-When it does occur, it usually happens within a day of giving birth, but it could occur at any time up to 12 weeks postpartum.
+PPH occurs when the contractions that push out the placenta after birth are not strong enough to remove it entirely or if small pieces of your placenta remain attached inside your body.
+PPH can also occur in women who commenced vaginal labor but needed

 Symptoms of PPH include: